VKostoulas/Medical_Image_Generation/README.md

 Training and sampling with 2D or 3D image generation models on your dataset has never been that easy!
 Simply, create your dataset, and that's it!
 Go train your model!
 Assuming that you have enough GPU memory (these 3D models can take a colossal amount of memory) and you know exactly your architecture...
+Or enjoy hyperparameter tuning!

 ## Requirements

-- python 3.9.17, cuda 11.8
+- python 3.9.17, cuda 11.8, and at least one faaat GPU

 - You can try installing the requirements.txt, but if this doesn't work: